Sign up for a committee and continue or increase your involvement in the guild.

 Special Notice about dues!

+The dues are $40 the first year, and $35 for annual renewal.
+To become a lifetime member you must be 65 years old and have paid dues for 10 consecutive years.
 Please remember to pay your dues, if you have not done so.
-If you believe you are eligible for Life membership, you need to let the treasurer and me and know.
+If you believe you are eligible for Life membership, you need to let the treasurer know.
 Once your 10 years of consecutive membership are verified and you’ve reached your 65th birthday, Judy will issue you a Life membership card and you will not have to pay dues.
-(However, you may make a donation J)
+However, you may make a donation :)

 Only those who have paid their dues, or are Life members, will receive the next newsletter.